enkidevs/curriculum/lua/roblox-studio/events-application/README.md

-name: Using Events in Roblox Studio
+name: Applying Events in Studio

 description: Learn how to make a kill block using events in Roblox Studio!